Community Development Block Grant Program (CDBG)

 The Village joined the Cook County HOME Investment Partnerships Program in October 2015.
 This combined funding effort can be used for low to moderate income housing development, housing assistance and support, residential rehabilitation, or down-payment assistance.

-The Village of Hoffman Estates will hold a public hearing on Wednesday August 1,2018 at 4:00 p.m. in the Dr. Sylvia Lam Training Room at Village Hall, to receive public input on the Village's draft CDBG Annual Action Plan (AAP).
-The Plan provides a roadmap for the use of funds by the Village of Hoffman Estates for the 2018 Program Year (October 1, 2018 to September 30, 2019).
+The Village of Hoffman Estates will hold a public hearing on Thursday, June 27, 2019 at 4:00 p.m. in the Frank Alexa Training Room at Village Hall to receive public input on the Village's draft CDBG Annual Action Plan (AAP).
+The Plan provides a roadmap for the use of funds by the Village of Hoffman Estates for the 2019 Program Year (October 1, 2019 to September 30, 2020).

-A copy of the AAP will be available for a 30-day comment period beginning June 6, 2018, from the Village's Planning Division, or by clicking the link above.
-All interested people are encourage to submit written comments on this report to the Village of Hoffman Estates, Planning Division, 1900 Hassell Road, Hoffman Estates, IL 60169, no later than August 6, 2018.
+A copy of the AAP will be available for a 30-day public comment period beginning May 27, 2019.
+The plan is available to view at Village Hall, or by clicking the link below to view a PDF copy.
+All interested people are encourage to submit written comments to the Village of Hoffman Estates, Planning Division, 1900 Hassell Road, Hoffman Estates, IL 60169, no later than June 27, 2019.

-The United States Department of Housing and Urban Development (HUD) allocates funding for the Village's CDBG program, and ensures that the Village abides by Federal regulations in the utilization of funds.
-The 2018-19 Plan will mark the 4th year within the Village's current 5-year CDBG Consolidated Plan.
+The United States Department of Housing and Urban Development (HUD) allocates funding for the Village's CDBG program and ensures that the Village abides by Federal regulations in the utilization of funds.
+The 2019-20 Plan will mark the 5th of the Village's current 5-year CDBG Consolidated Plan.

 Current CDBG Documents